samdark/yii2-cookbook/book/forms-activeform-js.md

 Working with ActiveForm via JavaScript
 ======================================

-PHP side of ActiveForm, which is usually more than enough for majority of projects, [is described well in the official Yii 2.0 guide](http://www.yiiframework.com/doc-2.0/guide-input-forms.html).
+PHP side of ActiveForm, which is usually more than enough for the majority of projects, [is described well in the official Yii 2.0 guide](http://www.yiiframework.com/doc-2.0/guide-input-forms.html).
 It is getting a bit more tricky when it comes to advanced things such as adding or removing form fields dynamically or triggering individual field validation using unusual conditions.